skeeto/skeeto.github.com/_posts/2023-09-30-An-easy-to-implement-arena-friendly-hash-map.markdown

 details depend on the needs of the program.

 On small trees there will much contention near the root of the tree during inserts.
-However, a contentious tree will not stay small for long!
-The hash function will spread threads around the tree, generally keeping them off each other's toes.
+Fortunately, a contentious tree will not stay small for long!
+The hash function will spread threads around a large tree, generally keeping them off each other's toes.

 A complete demo you can try yourself: **[`concurrent-hash-trie.c`][c]**.
 It returns a value pointer like above, and store/load is synchronized by